Autodev-Technologies/INDEX/README.md

 As a computer software for developers and this Project inspired by Unity, Godot and Unreal Engine

 ## Index 1.x Coming Soon
-Index 1.x will be release with the Program and the Source Code for Windows
+Index 1.x will be release with the Program and the Source Code for Windows, MacOS & Linux

 ## Versions of INDEX:
 Warning : Starting with the INDEX 2.x version, due that the Program now will be property for INDEV Technologies ApS, the source code will be closed to the public and the source code might be rewritten to be different than INDEX 1.x later, after the arrival of the INDEX 1.x version, it is already available to be installed.